gvwilson/thirdbit/src/fiction/makers-return/index.md

 Violet lay in her pod waiting for the lid to open, wishing that she was still in virtual.
-The wake-up program had finished its cycle an hour ago.
-Moisture made a quiet plip, plip, plip as it dripped off the inside of the pod's lid.
+The wake-up program had finished its cycle several minutes ago, and moisture made a steady plip, plip, plip as it dripped off the inside of the pod's lid.
-She didn't remember what world she had been in, but she was sure that being back in the real wouldn't be nearly as much fun.
+She didn't remember what world she had been in, but she was sure that being back in the real one wouldn't be nearly as much fun.

 She shivered despite the warmth when the lid finally hissed open.
 Step one: sit up.